Santa Cruz Operation: Santa Cruz atmosphere

 From its inception and co-founding by UC Santa Cruz graduate Doug Michels, the company drew upon the readily available technical talent who chose to remain in the central California coastal town of Santa Cruz after graduating.
 But the town and university affected the company as well.
 SCO was at the center of the Santa Cruz tech scene, with many employees moving from it to other tech companies or vice versa.
 Some of the feel of the SCO offices was carried forward in coworking facilities later set up in Santa Cruz by two former SCO employees.

 New products were promoted with mock film posters.
 The Vice President of Marketing and Communications was, through much of the 1980s and early 1990s, Bruce Steinberg, who was an artist and musician in the San Francisco area music scene, whose credits included having designed the "flying toasters" cover of the Jefferson Airplane's 1973 live album Thirty Seconds Over Winterland.

 The Santa Cruz Operation name itself brought comments; one Canadian industry writer called it "One of the coolest company names I ever came across since entering this business".

 From its earliest days through to its last ones, The Santa Cruz Operation was known for reflecting the casual ambience of its namesake town.
 Dress was casual to the point where some staffers went barefoot.
-There was beer in the office, end-of-day meetings held on Encincal Street roofs, and an outdoor hot tub at the Mission Street office (that dated from the facility's previous existence as a holistic health clinic) that was used during the day or for late-night, after-work parties.
+There was beer in the office, end-of-day meetings held on Encinal Street roofs, and an outdoor hot tub at the Mission Street office (dating from the facility's previous existence as a holistic health clinic) that was used during the day or for late-night, after-work parties.
 One former employee said years later of her experience there, "It was a family.
 We played hard, but we also worked hard.
 I don't think I've worked anywhere since that's had that kind of feel."
-The SCO reputation was exemplified by an oft-related time where the company had to put out a rule that "clothing must be worn during office hours," caused by an instance where someone walking in from the hot tub had not done so and a potential corporate partner had been paying a visit.
+The SCO reputation was exemplified by an oft-related story of a time where the company had to put out a rule that "clothing must be worn during office hours," caused by an instance where someone walking in from the hot tub had not done so and a potential corporate partner had been paying a visit.

 Over 500 former Santa Cruz Operation employees held a reunion at the Cocoanut Grove venue in Santa Cruz in 2012.